isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   -[1+ x ] + -[1+ y ] = -[1+ x ℕ.+ ℕ.suc y ]
 ```

-This new definition of `_+_` is significantly shorter and more regular.
+This new definition of `def:_+_` is significantly shorter and more regular.
 As a
 bonus, it shows the addition of positive and negative cases are both calls to
-`_⊝_`, albeit with the order of the arguments flipped.
+`def:_⊝_`, albeit with the order of the arguments flipped.
 This will make our lives
-significantly easier when we go to prove facts about `_+_` in the next chapter.
+significantly easier when we go to prove facts about `def:_+_` in the next chapter.

 Having implemented addition is the hard part.
 We can implement subtraction
 trivially, via addition of the negative: